Smelters Destroy Brazilian Town

-In the outskirts of Acailandia in northeast Brazil, the furnaces of five factories operate twenty-four hours a day, processing iron ore from Vale’s giant Carajás mine.
+In the outskirts of Acailandia in northeast Brazil, the furnaces of two factories operate twenty-four hours a day, processing iron ore from Vale’s giant Carajás mine.
 Several million tons of this ore are smelted into pig iron in these factories each year.
-Piquiá de Baixo is a neighborhood in Acailandia situated on a small strip of land between a motorway and one of the pig iron factories, and within a thousand yards of the other four factories.
-Some of the factories have their own electric and cement plants.
+Piquiá de Baixo is a neighborhood in Acailandia situated on a small strip of land between a motorway and one of the pig iron factories, and within a thousand yards of the other factory.
+Until recently, three other factories operated in the same area.

 The factories were built in the early 1990s with the promise of bringing development to the region.
 For the local people, development has remained an unfulfilled promise.
 The factories have instead brought pollution, unbearable living conditions, illness, and poverty.